Check privacy settings when using Docker on macOS

 • Does the host’s ./content_home exists?

-• Are the host’s ./content_home permissions and other access rights are granted read permission?
+• Are the host’s ./content_home permissions and other access rights granted read permission?

 Check the container